nightconcept/pai-gow-poker/project/TASK.md

 -   *(Example)* Decided to simplify House Way rule for Four of a Kind (7s-10s) to always keep together for MVP AI simplicity.
 -   *(Example)* Network latency on home server sometimes causes slight delay in state updates, acceptable for friends but monitor.
 -   *(Example)* Biome setup required specific VS Code settings adjustment.
+-   **TODO (Cleanup):** Remove temporary "Place Bet" and "Start Game" buttons added to `apps/frontend/src/routes/+page.svelte` during Task 17 verification.
+These should be replaced by proper UI elements in Tasks 18 & subsequent UI tasks.
+(Added: 2025-04-15)